Skip to main content

 Jessica Alba Felt Like an Imposter When She Ran the Honest Company

-“That’s all they would say at the beginning — ‘she’s too ethnic for this, too ethnic for that,’ ” Mendes told The Sunday Times not too long ago.
+“That’s all they would say at the beginning.
+‘She’s too ethnic for this, too ethnic for that,’ ” Mendes told The Sunday Times not too long ago.
 “It was so crazy.
 That was the constant note.
 Then, at some point, it switched to, ‘Oh, ethnic is cool now’ or, ‘Being Latina is cool’.
-It gave me energy because it would make me so mad and then I’d get that fuel that I needed.”
+It gave me energy because it would make me so mad, and then I’d get that fuel that I needed.”

 Ironically, acting would eventually become a second priority for Mendes and Alba, albeit for completely different reasons.
 At the height of its success, Alba’s Honest company took precedence over her film career.
-Meanwhile, Mendes stopped acting to focus more on her family with her husband Ryan Gosling.
-Leaving the film industry behind wasn’t a hard choice for Mendes, however.
+Meanwhile, Mendes stopped acting to focus on her family with her husband Ryan Gosling.
+Leaving the film industry behind wasn’t a hard choice for Mendes.
 She admittedly wasn’t as passionate about the business as some of her peers.

-“I was never in love with acting.
-I don’t mean this in a self-deprecating way, but I wasn’t a great actress,” Mendes said.
+“I was never in love with acting; I don’t mean this in a self-deprecating way, but I wasn’t a great actress,” Mendes said.
 “I had my moments when I worked with really great people.”